Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

                 console.error('Error: ${error.code}');
               }
             };

-Receives new data and sends it forward.
-Interval is decided in earlier section in where we create the actual connection. socketio.js
+Calculates timedifference and includes it always in the third package we send. detect.js:

  //Get latest packet's timediff and use it as "seconds ago"
             let rawTimeDiff1 = rows[2].Timediff
                 if (rawTimeDiff1 == undefined) {